colomboluke/bracket-maker/src/Brainstorm.md

 BUGS:
 - When going back from play screen to home screen, it removes any teams that have byes
 - fix the sigfig bug with graph algos
+- When importing a bracket but you put in the wrong ID, sometimes it just breaks

 TODO:
 - Basic functionality